CliMA/CalibrateEmulateSample.jl/docs/src/examples/emulators/ishigami_3d_1d.md

 end
 iopairs = PairedDataContainer(input, output)
 ```
-We have a couple of cases for the user to investigate
+We have a few cases for the user to investigate
 ```julia
 cases = [
     "Prior", # Scalar random feature emulator with no hyperparameter learning